adstellam/p2-db-postgres/README.md

 # Schemas
 The current database has four schemas:
-* public -
+* public - interim workspace
-* norma - Normalized tables
+* norma - normalized tables based on the AgGateway's ADAPT common object model
 * apiview - abridged views derived from the tables defined in the NORMA schema for the purpose of simplifying the Stout web app's API design
 * adapt - definition of types, enums, and views in compliance with the AgGateway's ADAPT common object model